golangci/golangci-lint-action/README.md

           # Optional: show only new issues if it's a pull request.
 The default value is `false`.
           # only-new-issues: true

-          # Optional: if set to true then the action will use pre-installed Go.
-          # skip-go-installation: true

           # Optional: if set to true then the action don't cache or restore ~/go/pkg.
           # skip-pkg-cache: true